bit02/selectorhangman/README.md

 In commercial products with trading, betting and payment enterprises, I have achieved 1 million transaction per second while holding all business rules intact.
 A step-by-step customization and specialization on software and hardware is required.

 ### Step 1: To 10,000 per second
 * Replace HTTP endpoint with TCP endpoint.
-F
+For example, use Kafka/Sola